-- 61% of marketers say generating traffic and leads is their top challenge.
+61% of marketers say lead generation is their top challenge.

-Here are some tips to help generate leads via content marketing at a better ROI.
+In this section, we will explore some of the best tactics to help generate leads via content marketing at a better ROI.

 1) Write Content for Your Buyer Persona